Data steward: Benefits of data stewardship

 Assignment of each data element to a person sometimes seems like an unimportant process.
-But many groups have found that users have greater trust and usage rates in systems where they can contact a person with questions on each data element.
+But multiple groups have found that users have greater trust and usage rates in systems where they can contact a person with questions on each data element.

 Examples

 Delft University of Technology (TU Delft) offers an example of data stewardship implementation at a research institution.
 In 2017 the Data Stewardship Project was initiated at TU Delft to address research data management needs in a disciplinary manner across the whole campus.
 Dedicated data stewards with subject-specific background were appointed at every TU Delft faculty to support researchers with data management questions and to act as a linking point with the other institutional support services.
 The project is coordinated centrally by TU Delft Library, and it has its own website, blog and a YouTube channel.

 The EPA metadata registry furnishes an example of data stewardship.
 Note that each data element therein has a "POC" (point of contact).

+In 2023, ETH Zurich launched the Data Stewardship Network (DSN) to facilitate collaboration among employees engaged in data management, analysis, and code development across research groups.
+The DSN serves as a platform for networking and knowledge exchange, aiming to professionalize the role of data stewards who support research data management and reproducible workflows.
+Established by the team for Research Data Management and Digital Curation at the ETH Library, the DSN collaborates with Scientific IT Services to provide expertise in areas such as storage infrastructure and reproducible workflows.

 Data stewardship applications

 A new market for data governance applications is emerging, one in which both technical and business staff — stewards — manage policies.
 These new applications, like previous generations, deliver a strong business glossary capability, but they do not stop there.
-Vendors are introducing additional features addressing the roles of business in addition to technical stewards' concerns.

 Information stewardship applications are business solutions used by business users acting in the role of information steward (interpreting and enforcing information governance policy, for example).
 These developing solutions represent, for the most part, an amalgam of a number of disparate, previously IT-centric tools already on the market, but are organized and presented in such a way that information stewards (a business role) can support the work of information policy enforcement as part of their normal, business-centric, day-to-day work in a range of use cases.

 The initial push for the formation of this new category of packaged software came from operational use cases — that is, use of business data in and between transactional and operational business applications.
 This is where most of the master data management efforts are undertaken in organizations.
 However, there is also now a faster-growing interest in the new data lake arena for more analytical use cases.

-Some of the vendors in Metadata Management, like Alation, have started highlighting the importance of Data Stewards to employees interested in using data to make business decisions.